Interior minister says security personnel involved in cross-border smuggling to ‘face court martial’

 On rising terrorism, the minister said several apex committee meetings were being held to address the issue, promising that “you will see changes in the days to come”.

-His statement came as the country is reeling from deadly bombings in Balochistan and Khyber Pakhtunkhwa in recent days.
+His statement comes as the country is reeling from deadly bombings in Balochistan and Khyber Pakhtunkhwa in recent days.

 Last week, a grisly suicide blast targeting a 12th Rabiul Awwal procession in Balochistan’s Mastung claimed the lives of over 50 people, including a police officer.
 Four Pakistan Army soldiers were also martyred during an operation in Zhob — which is located at a five-hour distance from Mastung.